divviup/janus/docs/DEPLOYING.md

 #### Health Check

 Each binary starts an HTTP server to service health check requests from orchestration systems.
-The required configuration parameter `health_check_listen_address` determines what socket address this server listens on.
+The configuration parameter `health_check_listen_address` determines what socket address this server listens on.
 Orchestration systems should send a GET or HEAD request to the path `/healthz`.
 After a successful startup, the HTTP server will respond with `200 OK`.

 #### Observability